adnan019/Boston_AirBnB/README.md

 <a name="dependencies"></a>
 ### Dependencies
-* Python 3.6+
+* Python 3.7
-* Visualization libraries: Matplotlib
+* Visualization libraries: matplotlib, seaborn
 * Libraries for data and array: pandas and numpy

 <a name="cloning"></a>